 As someone working in remote web development teams, you might experience only little face-to-face interaction with other co-working developers.
 Especially if you and your team are spread all over the world.

-This is why I not only recommend to join local meetups, but also get a coding buddy yourself.
+This is why I not only recommend joining local meetups but also get a coding buddy yourself.
 The principle of pair programming is basically an agile software development technique where two developers work on the same workstation (= code) at the same time.

 Screen sharing with Screenhero – a must have